-A gratuity is anything of value offered as a tip or thank you for your work as a City official.
+A gratuity is anything of value offered as a tip or thank you for your work as a City elected official.
 Gratuities of any amount are prohibited, unless the gratuity is something of value publicly offered and paid for by the City in recognition of a specific accomplishment.

-Example: A resident gives you, a Streets employee, a \$10 gift card as a thank you for work you did filling potholes.
-You cannot accept because the gift card is a gratuity.
+Example: A resident gives you a \$10 gift card as a thank you for helping to get the Streets department to fill potholes on their street.
+You cannot accept the gift card because it is a gratuity.